katiesangpark/100-DAYS-OF-CODE/README.md

 1. Learnt basic concepts of Neural Networks and watched interviews with pytorch creator.
 2. Learnt pandas - merge, groupby, apply, pivot_table, and distribution (normal, binomial, etc.) and so on.

+### Day 39: November 21, 2018

+**Today's Progress:**
+1. Introduction to Data Science in Python (Coursera): Working on WEEK 3 assignment

+**Thoughts:** Working on Week 3 assignment..Some questions are tricky, finding answers is difficult..
+I hope to solve those questions tomorrow...!!